-ENL creates stakeholder service levels by carrying out a number of activities (described in Section 5) on its assets, including the initial step of actually building assets such as lines and substations.
-Some of these assets obviously need to deliver greater service levels than others e.g. Carnarvon substation in industrial Gisborne has a higher capacity and security level than Tahaenui substation in rural Wairoa.
+Eastland Network Limited creates stakeholder service levels by carrying out a number of activities (described in Section 5) on its assets, including the initial step of actually building assets such as lines and substations.
+Some of these assets obviously need to deliver greater service levels than others e.g. Carnarvon substation in industrial

+Gisborne has a higher capacity and security level than Tahaenui substation in rural Wairoa.
 Hence a greater level of investment will be required that generally reflects the magnitude and nature of the demand.

 Ideally an asset can be justified if the service level it creates is equal to the service level required.
-In a practical world of asymmetric risks, discrete component ratings, non-linear behaviour of materials and uncertain future growth rates ENL considers an asset to be justified if its resulting service level is not significantly greater than that required subject to allowing for demand growth and discrete component ratings.
+In a practical world of asymmetric risks, discrete component ratings, non-linear behavior of materials and uncertain future growth rates Eastland Network Limited considers an asset to be justified if its resulting service level is not significantly greater than that required subject to allowing for demand growth and discrete component ratings.

-ENL matches the level of investment in assets to the expected service levels required as follows...
+Eastland Network Limited matches the level of investment in assets to the expected service levels required as follows:

-Designs are developed by personnel with an understanding of how asset ratings and configurations create service levels such as capacity, security, reliability and voltage stability.
+Designs are developed by personnel with an understanding of how asset ratings and configurations create service levels such as capacity, reliability and voltage stability.